 I love helping people with nutrition because as a teacher and coach, my goal is to educate everyone I come in contact with.
 There is truly nothing more rewarding than having someone text you and let you know they are overjoyed with the amount of success they are having.
 When someone has success, it gives me a sense of joy

 knowing that I have made a difference in their life.
 I want to see everyone reach their goals and see the positive effects that this nutrition program can have on their health and life.

 My best client success story actually came from a friend of mine who was struggling to obtain his performance and body composition goals.
 He would constantly tell me he felt he was too heavy to perform movements and that was holding him back in competitions.
 He was tired of where his progress was headed.
 I approached him to see if he wanted to be a test subject of mine and try out a reverse diet.
 I felt like his current situation had him in a huge caloric deficit.
 He immediately accepted the offer!
 I explained that he needed to eat more of the right foods and he would lose weight.

 Within 3 months, he had lost between 20-25 lbs, increased muscle mass, and decreased his overall body fat percentage.
 The best part was when he would send me hilarious photos of himself attempting to tie his board shorts that were easily 4 sizes too big!

 My motivation style is all about putting the needs of the client first.
 I keep myself available for everyone to ask questions around the clock and get back to my clients as quickly as I can when they have a question.
 There are no dumb or silly questions.
-I want people to know I am an open book and will not only respond to them with what I think, but make sure I consult other members of my team to get the best information relayed to them.
+I want people to know I am an open book and will not only respond to them with my recommendations but to consult with other members of my team to get the best information relayed to them.
 I believe that providing this quality information and service helps inspire everyone I work with.
-Because everyone has specific needs, there is no cookie cutter answer that works for every individual.
+Everyone has specific needs and there is no cookie-cutter answer that works for every individual.